Ganesh01110/projects/appointmnt-mngmnt-microservice/readme.md

 The system follows a **microservices architecture** with **gRPC, RabbitMQ, and Redis** for efficient communication.

 🖼️ **Architecture Diagram:**
-*(Make sure the `microservice-structure.png` is placed in the root folder of the project for correct rendering.)*

 📍 **[Click here for full-size image](./microservice-structure.png)**

 ### **Explanation of the Components**